ternaustralia/geonadir-upload-cli/README.md

 pip install -e .
 ```

 You can run this cli tool from any location.
-Call below command for detail.
+Add option `--help` for command detail, e.g.
 ```
-geonadir-upload upload-dataset --help
+geonadir-upload local-upload --help
 ```
 Call below command for showing current version of the package.
 ```